CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a well-crafted skill description that clearly identifies the specific library (Motion Vue/motion-v), lists concrete capabilities, and provides explicit trigger guidance.
-The combination of library-specific terminology and framework context (Vue 3/Nuxt) makes it highly distinguishable from other animation-related skills.
+This is a well-crafted skill description that clearly identifies the specific library (Motion Vue / motion-v), lists concrete capabilities, and includes an explicit 'Use when' trigger clause.
+It is concise, uses third-person voice, and provides enough specificity to distinguish it from other animation or Vue-related skills.

 DimensionReasoningScore